ddouglss/ddouglss/README.md

 **`👨‍💻 Software Engineer`**

-🎓 Graduated in Systems Development from the Federal Institute of Brasília and currently in the final semester of Systems Analysis and Development at Estácio. <strong>Passionate software developer in constant evolution.</strong>
+🎓 Graduated in Systems Development from the Federal Institute of Brasília and currently in the final semester of Systems Analysis and Development at Estácio. <strong>Backend software developer at WPiN.</strong>

 Check out my projects and learn more about <strong>Douglas Souza</strong> on my <a href="https://portfolio-ddouglss.vercel.app" target="_blank" rel="noopener noreferrer">portfolio</a>.